jasonkresch/protect/README.md

 4. Take all the files from the common location and deploy them to each server:
     1. Place each users's public key into `config/client/keys/`
     2. Place each user's certificate into `config/client/certs/`
-    3. Place the common client CA certificat into `config/ca/`
+    3. Place the common client CA certificate into `config/ca/`

 Note that there is no security requirement around the client CA private key, and the same client CA may be used for all users.
 This is because ***PROTECT*** servers always use the exact public key of the client to auhenticate, and ignore the certificate or the CA used to issue it.

-Note, however, that most browsers require the server to present the client CA certificate in order to prompt the user to provide one.
+Note, however, that most browsers require the server to present the client CA certificate in order to prompt the user to provide a client certificate for authentication.
 This is why the client CA certificate must be known to servers.
 This is not an issue for command line interaction via cURL where client certificate authentication can be forced.

 #### Common Configuration